aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/color-palette/_index.md

 ---
 title: How to Use Color Palette
 linktitle: How to Use Color Palette
 type: docs
 weight: 80
 url: /javascript-cpp/excel-color-palette/
 description: JavaScript code to add custom colors to the palette and use Excel color palette with Aspose.Cells for JavaScript via C++.
 keywords: JavaScript add custom colors to the palette, JavaScript programmatically excel color palette, programmatically how to use color palette in workbook, JavaScript how to use color palette in excel
 ---

 ## **Colors and Palette**

-A palette is the number of colors available for use in creating an image.
+A palette is the set of colors available for use in creating an image.
 The use of a standardized palette in a presentation allows the user to create a consistent look.
-Each Microsoft Excel (97-2003) file has a palette of 56 colors that can be applied to cells, fonts, gridlines, graphic objects, fills and lines in a chart.
+Each Microsoft Excel (97‑2003) file has a palette of 56 colors that can be applied to cells, fonts, gridlines, graphic objects, fills, and lines in a chart.

-With Aspose.Cells for JavaScript via C++, it is possible not only to use the palette's existing colors but also custom colors.
+With Aspose.Cells for JavaScript via C++, it is possible not only to use the palette's existing colors, but also to use custom colors.
 Before using a custom color, add it to the palette first.

 This topic discusses how to add custom colors to the palette.

 ## **Add Custom Colors to Palette**

-Aspose.Cells supports Microsoft Excel's 56 color palette.
+Aspose.Cells supports Microsoft Excel's 56‑color palette.
 To use a custom color that is not defined in the palette, add the color to the palette.

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook/), that represents a Microsoft Excel file.
-The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook/) class provides a [**changePalette(Color, number)**](https://reference.aspose.com/cells/javascript-cpp/workbook/#changePalette-color-number-) method that takes the following parameters to add a custom color to modify the palette:
+The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook/) class provides a [**changePalette(Color, number)**](https://reference.aspose.com/cells/javascript-cpp/workbook/#changePalette-color-number-) method that takes the following parameters to modify the palette by adding a custom color:

-- Custom Color, the custom color to be added.
+- **Custom Color** – the custom color to be added.
-- Index, the index of the color in the palette that the custom color will replace.
-Should be between 0-55.
+- **Index** – the index of the color in the palette that the custom color will replace.
+Should be between 0‑55.

-The example below adds a custom color (Orchid) to the palette before applying it on a font.
+The example below adds a custom color (Orchid) to the palette before applying it to a font.

 ```html
 <!DOCTYPE html>